 The first HI HOPES baby, Amy, was referred to us in September 2006 at three months of age.

 “My daughter Amy was diagnosed shortly after birth with a hearing impairment and was fitted with hearing aids at three months.
 We were shocked, frightened and sad and had no idea who to turn to for support and help.
 We were put in touch with Claudine Storbeck at HI HOPES.
 What a journey it was for three years!
-We were give support and guidance, love, care and nurturing!
+We were given support and guidance, love, care and nurturing!
 We met amazing people from the Deaf community who showed us an insight into their world which made it easier for us to understand Amy’s.

 HI HOPES gave us the tools to enable us to choose various forms of communication for Amy to learn both receptive and expressive language!
 We are now eight years into our journey with the most incredible and brave little girl who we delight in!
 I don’t know where we would have been without early intervention of HI HOPES.
 We will always be grateful and forever humbled by the work they do and the help and push they gave us to never give up hope and to always strive for great things!
 Thank You!”